mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 This technique allows you to reduce the number of validations needed without the need to validate each possible value, whilst guaranteeing the system works as intended.
 It is applied when the system under testing has different behaviours depending on a certain parameter (usually a number).

 In this article we'll go through different techniques to show why the boundary testing technique is the one to use.
-Let's start by defining what boundary testing is and then well explore an example with the different approaches.
+Let's start by defining what boundary testing is and then we'll explore an example with the different approaches.

-> The **boundary testing technique** consists of picking the extreme values of the ranges that were set and testing only those values
+> **Boundary testing** consists of picking the extreme values of the ranges that were set and testing only those values.

-> **Boundary testing technique** can be applied to products that have different behaviours set in ranges.
+> It can be applied to products that have different behaviours set in ranges.
 Meaning that it would have a behaviour_A from x to y and another behaviour_B from y to z.

 ## How it's applied